 'With Christ'.
-Besides speaking of the life of Christ in the Christian and that of the Christian 'in Christ', Paul often speaks of the Christian as being 'with Christ'.
-On the face of things, the term would seem to denote simply the presence of the Christian 'in the company of' the Lord.
-The term is particularly common in an eschatological context in Pauline writings, for to the Christian is made the promise of being 'with Christ in heaven' and in the parousia Besides, the Christian is said to 'die with Christ' in order to be raised with him in future resurrection.
-Only once, however, in Pauline writings are Christians said to have been made alive 'with Christ' in the present moment (Col 2,13).
+Besides speaking of the life of Christ in the Christian and that of the Christian 'in Christ', Paul often speaks of the Christian as being 'with Christ'.24 On the face of things, the term would seem to denote simply the presence of the Christian 'in the company of' the Lord.
+The term is particularly common in an eschatological context in Pauline writings, for to the Christian is made the promise of being 'with Christ in heaven'25 and in the parousia.26 Besides, the Christian is said to 'die with Christ' in order to be raised with him in future resurrection.27 Only once, however, in Pauline writings are Christians said to have been made alive 'with Christ' in the present moment (Col 2,13).
 As we have seen, the expression that normally refers to the present situation of Christians is that of being 'in Christ'.
-However, there are many other compound expressions of the term which indicate not only in a generic way that Christians are 'with' Christ, but that they are with Him throughout each and every stage and aspect of his life, death and resurrection.
+However, there are many other compound expressions of the term which indicate not only in a generic way that Christians are 'with' Christ, but that they are with Him throughout each and every stage and aspect of his life, death and resurrection.28

 The question may be asked: in what way does the expression to be 'in Christ' differ from that of being 'with Christ'?
 What does the latter add to the former?
 In brief terms, it may be said that the former speaks in the main of the fact of believers' living union with Christ, whereas the latter speaks of our likeness to him and at the same time our distinctness from him.
-In that sense Paul makes it clear that the 'in Christ' expressions may never be interpreted in terms of a quasi-pantheistic merging between God and humans in Christ.
-In other words, Christians do live off Christ and should live like Him, but they are never merged with Him.
-However, it would likewise be mistaken to consider the term 'with Christ' as an expression of the pure autonomy of humans who by their own energies and initiative would be in a position to imitate the good example of their Lord and Master.
-After all, such an understanding would be compatible with a
+In that sense Paul makes it clear

-24 Cfr. ibidem, pp. 401 ff.; E. LOHMEYER, Syn Christó, in Festgabe für Adolf Deissmann zum 60.
+24 Cf. ibid., pp. 401 ff.; E. LOHMEYER, Syn Christó, in Festgabe für Adolf Deissmann zum 60.
 Geburtstag, 7 November 1926, 1927, pp. 218-57; J. DUPONT, SYN CHRISTO.
 L'union avec le Christ suivant saint Paul, Bruges; Louvain 1952.

-25 Cfr. for example Phil 1,23; 1 Ts 4,17; 5.10; Col 3,3.
+25 Cf. for example Phil 1,23; 1 Ts 4,17; 5.10; Col 3,3.

-26 Cfr.
-Col 3,4; 1 Ts 4,14.
+26 Cf. Col 3,4; 1 Ts 4,14.

-27 Cfr.
-Rm 6.8: Col 2.20: 2 Cor 4.14.
+27 Cf. Rm 6,8; Col 2,20; 2 Cor 4,14.

-28 Cfr.
-J.D.G.
-Dunn, Participation in Christ..., p.
+28 Cf. J.D.G.
+DUNN, Participation in Christ..., p.
 402, note 62.
-Paul speaks for example of 'contending together with' Christ, 'fellow prisoner with' Christ, 'rest in company with', 'die with', 'reign with', 'unite' and 'bond with', 'fellow slave with', 'work with'. 'fellow worker with', 'live with', 'yokefellow with', 'fellow heir with', 'participate with', 'fellow citizen with', 'groan together with', 'fellow soldier with', 'rejoice with', 'united in spirit with', 'be in travail together with' Christ.
+Paul speaks for example of 'contending together with' Christ, 'fellow prisoner with' Christ, 'rest in company with', 'die with', 'reign with', 'unite' and 'bond with, 'fellow slave with', 'work with'. 'fellow worker with', 'live with', 'yokefellow with', 'fellow heir with', 'participate with', 'participate with', 'fellow imitator with', 'build with', 'be encouraged together with', 'suffer with', 'fellow citizen with', 'groan together with', 'fellow soldier with', 'rejoice with', 'united in spirit with', 'be in travail together with' Christ.